Harry-Deng/Harry-Deng/README.md

 <!--
   <br><br>
        ⚔️ 1.
-An attack scheme targeting LM in text-generated graphs.
+An attack scheme targeting LM in Text2Image.
   <br>
        🤖 2.
 Security issues of combining LLM with robotic vision.
   <br>